mvolkmann/blog/src/swift/Xcode.md

 There are more context-sensitive Refactor menu options that are less frequently used.

+### Sorting

+By default Xcode does not have the ability to sort selected lines.

+WARNING!
+The following does not work in Xcode 14!

+The ability to sort selected lines can be added using the extension {% aTargetBlank "", "xcsort" %}.

+Once installed:

+- Open the System Settings app.
+- In the left nav, click "Privacy & Security".
+- Scroll to the bottom and click "Extensions".
+- Click "Xcode Source Editor".
+- Check the checkbox for "xcsort".
+- Click the "Done" button.

+Back in Xcode, select a range of lines to sort and select Editor ... xcsort ...
+Sort Lines.

 ## Console

 The bottom section is not visible by default.